StacyKioko/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 3-paths : echo $PATH | tr -s ":" "\n" | wc -l : The script counts the number of directories in the PATH

 Task 4-global_variables : printenv : The script lists all environment variables

+Tast 5-local_variables : set : The script lists all local variables and environment variables, and functions.